DaveSkender/Stock.Indicators/indicators/Mama/README.md

 ### Historical quotes requirements

-Since this indicator has a warmup period, you must have at least `50` periods of `history`.
+Since this indicator has a warmup period, you must have at least `50` periods of `quotes`.

-`history` is an `IEnumerable<TQuote>` collection of historical price quotes.
+`quotes` is an `IEnumerable<TQuote>` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide](../../docs/GUIDE.md) for more information.

 ## Response